ginschel/slavo_lingo_src/medzukurs_english.md

 ## Physical Appearance (Easy comparisons)

-New Words: [tall, short, fat, thin, small, beautiful, ugly, old, young, hair, eyes, than, taller/higher, skin, less, to laugh (laughs), to shine, star, light, dark]
+New Words: [tall, short, fat, thin, small, beautiful, ugly, old, young, hair, eyes, than, taller/higher, skin, less, to laugh, to shine, star, light, dark]
 Phrases: ["He is taller and stronger than he is.", "She is shorter and thinner like him.",
 "The fat man is walking down the street.",